 Dreamed well before 1894 by an Honorable Lady

-Source: Imagination in Dreams by Frederick Greenwood (1894; p.
+SOURCE: Imagination in Dreams by Frederick Greenwood (1894; p.
 100).
 The passage is untitled; Skylight is my just my title of convenience.
-Anonymous Victorian dream-accounts are often third-hand or worse, but I trust Greenwood when he says he knows the source.
-He was a dream researcher, not a typical Victorian collector of anecdotes.
+Anonymous Victorian dream-accounts are often third-hand or worse, but I trust Greenwood when he says he knows his informant; he was a serious dream researcher, not a mere Victorian collector of anecdotes.
 The book is mostly theory--in fact, a theory of the unconscious, six years before Freud!
 But he never coined a clear name for it, and so he was lost in Sigmund's shadow.

 A lady whose name is honourably known to the world sent me the following story a little while since:Until I was more than sixteen years old I had never lived at home.
 I was always away at English or foreign schools; and when I did come home for vacation it was to join my family at a house by the sea.
 Therefore a great town businesshouse belonging to my father was perfectly strange to me when I went home to it a little while before his death.

 After his death the business fell into the hands of my mother, who knew nothing of such affairs, and was robbed shamefully by her servants.
 We girls were never allowed to know anything of business matters; and though it is possible that I heard these robberies complained of, I gave little heed to them.